 Chances are we’ll never know who murdered Dulcie September.
 The Cape Town born anti-apartheid activist was killed by a hitman or -men while she was ANC representative in France in 1988 and hot on the trail of arms dealers supplying the Apartheid South African government or something even bigger.
 Now the ANC government has made promises of re-opening the case.

 Great audio archive at the Pan African Space Station (an annual music and culture festival run by Chimurenga Magazine in Cape Town through September and early October).
 My favorite: photographer George Hallett’s talk on designing book covers for British publisher Heinemann’s “African Writers Series” in the 1970s.
 (For details on this year’s festival, including listening to live music, click here).

-* In one for the Hall of Fame of inappropriate advertising, Medicins Sans Frontiers has made a web advert for fundraising purposes that vocal critics of the “aid industry” feel finally crosses the line of acceptable taste.
+In one for the Hall of Fame of inappropriate advertising, Medicins Sans Frontiers has made a web advert for fundraising purposes that vocal critics of the “aid industry” feel finally crosses the line of acceptable taste.
 On this, I agree with the criticism.

-* Link to Vox Africa, the European-based internet only news channel on all things African.
+Check out this link to Vox Africa, the European-based internet only news channel on all things African.
 (Great archive as well as live streaming).

 Surprise, Robert Mugabe’s security police likes to beat up on the country’s women.